what is fascial fitness?

 Sue has helped me make both significant and subtle changes in my physical well-being .
 She has focused on improving my hips and leg alignment which has made a big difference--I not only have less aches and pains but my movement seems less restricted and I feel like I used to feel 10 years ago.

 Sue is very skilled at identifying the area which is in need of fascial work and coming up with creative ways to address it.
 I have learned a great deal from our individual sessions about how my body functions and how to better keep it aligned.
 She combines a number of practice modalities suited to my body and it's issues.
 The benefits from our individual sessions have had a positive impact on my yoga practice and overall well being.
 She has helped me identify where I can make further improvements and provided great coaching and support.
-I leave the studio feeling great, and positive about continuing to make improvements at 65! --Candace S.
+I leave the studio feeling great, and positive about continuing to make improvements at 65! --CS

 Self-Administered Myofascial Release

 For me, discovering myofascial release (MFR) has been transformative.
 The technique is basically self-administered massage using a variety of tools such as balls, foam rollers, or hands.
 Often, a few minutes of myofascial release can make the pain go away, or at least significantly decrease it.
 It’s not a replacement for a trained professional’s hands, but it can stretch out the time between appointments.
 There’s a good description on the Wiki page for Myofascial Release.

 Opportunities to learn about Myofascial Release & Fascial Movement